imagej/imagej.github.io/_pages/BigStitcher_Registration.md

 #### Assign closest points with ICP (no invariance)

-{% capture title%}
- Parameters for ICP-based (no invariance) registration
-{% endcapture %}
-{% include thumbnail src='/images/pages/BigStitcher Register icp.png' title=title %}
+{% include thumbnail src='/images/pages/BigStitcher Register icp.png' title='Parameters for ICP-based (no invariance) registration'%}

 In addition to the descriptor-based registration algorithm, we also offer registration via a slightly modified version of the \[https://en.wikipedia.org/wiki/Point_set_registration#Iterative_closest_point| Iterative Closest Point (ICP)\] algorithm.